 AGRICULTURE OF WONDER

-The terraces were built in such a way to increase land available for agriculture.
+The terraces found all over the Sacred Valley were built in such a way to increase land available for agriculture.
 The impossibly steep mountains were transformed into agricultural gardens.
 Even the stairways were built without taking up any precious planting space.

 The terraces utilize and conserve water resources.
 The gravel and stone at the base of each terrace prevent flooding during heavy rains.
 The large stones placed to aid with controlled water flow protect against landslides.